GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/product-currency-report.md

 * It is **not updated periodically** &mdash; Only products that are updated on a periodic basis (e.g. Daily or Yearly) are included in this report.
 * It does **not have any updates planned** &mdash; Products for which we don't plan to publish any more data are not included in this report.

-For example, the [DEA Wetlands Insight Tool][WetlandsInsight] products are only published 'as needed' &mdash; they are not updated on a periodical basis and therefore they aren't included in this report.
+For example, the [DEA Wetlands Insight Tool][WetlandsInsight] products are only published 'as needed' &mdash; they are not updated on a periodic basis and therefore they aren't included in this report.
 And, the [DEA Land Cover (Landsat)][LandCover] tool has 'no updates planned', so it is also excluded from the report.

 [WetlandsInsight]: https://knowledge.dea.ga.gov.au/data/category/dea-wetlands-insight-tool/
 [LandCover]: https://knowledge.dea.ga.gov.au/data/product/dea-land-cover-landsat/